lynshearer/unit2_project/README.md

 ### Polynomial fit with predictions
 This program aims to plot the **smoothed** average data and plot a **polynomial best fit**, which **predicts** the datas for 12 hours after the collected data ends.
 Please refer to the code and graphs plotted below.
+This code is a prototype of one data sensor (room temperature).

 ```.py
 # this program plots the data from the csv files